WalletConnect/walletconnect-specs/crypto/envelopes.md

 ## Typed Envelopes
 Typed envelopes purpose is to provide flexible and future proof jsonrpc serialization methods.
-All WalletConnect protocols requests should use on of following envelope serialization types.
+All WalletConnect protocols requests should use one of the following envelope serialization types.
-First byte of any serialised envelope string defines its type so envelope structure is known:

 ### Envelope Structure:
-First byte of any serialised envelope string defines its type so envelope structure is known:
+First byte of any serialised envelope string always defines its type so envelope structure is known:
 tp - type byte (1 byte)

 #### Type 0 Envelope